K00lA1D/Java-Serial-Communication/README.md

 Uses the jserialcomm package to read data through the serial port

-Works with DI-100, DI-1000, and Iload Cells
+Works with DI-100, DI-1000, and ILoad Cells
 (only reads weight from iLoad Cells))